 Case 05-2022: The Zoning Hearing Board met to consider the Application of Nathanael S. Stroik, with regard to property located at 216 Village Lane, Mt.
 Gretna, South Londonderry Township, Lebanon County.
 The property is located in the Low-Density Residential Zoning District.
 The Applicant seeks to reconstruct a historic timber frame barn with a height of twenty-six (26) feet on the property.
 The Applicant requests a Variance from Section 210.H of the Zoning Ordinance, Maximum Permitted Height for Residential Accessory Structures, and more specifically, a variance to increase the maximum height to twenty-six (26) feet from the required twenty (20) feet.

-Nathanael Stroik provided an overview of the proposed height variance required to build his proposed historic timber frame barn.
-Adjoining property owners and others spoke in opposition to granting the variance.
+Nathanael Stroik provided an overview of the proposed height variance required to build his historic timber frame barn.

+Comments were heard from the public both in support of and in objection to the proposed variance.

 A motion was made by Harris, seconded by Aughenbaugh, to approve the requested height variance to increase the maximum height to twenty-six (26) feet from the required twenty (20) feet contingent upon the following: